When will the new standards be publicly available?

 - Spring 2022: Once standards are codified in Rule the new standards will be provided as part of a call to vendors to apply for consideration as a core High Quality Instructional Material aligned to NM Standards.

-- Includes CLR considerations and other considerations to assure high quality.
+- Includes culturally and linguistically responsive considerations and other considerations to assure high quality.

-- We will also call for vendors to submit applications for supplemental materials in order to assist districts by curating a list of other available resources beyond core texts.
+- We will also call for vendors to submit applications for supplemental materials in order to assist LEAs by curating a list of other available resources beyond core texts.

-- A list of vendors will be provided for district to conduct their own review of supplemental materials.
+- A list of vendors will be provided for LEAs to conduct their own review of supplemental materials.

 - Supplemental materials are not reviewed by PED.
 However, we will provide a tool which districts can use to vet any supplemental materials they would like to consider.

-5. What options will local school boards have school district have to reject any standard(s) that do not meet community needs or concerns?
+What options will local school boards/school districts have to reject any standard(s) that do not meet community needs or concerns?

-The Social Studies Standards, once the Rule approval process has taken place-including a 30 day public comment period, will be codified under NMAC 6.29.11 and will continue to be mandated for students in grades k-12.
+The Social Studies Standards, once the Rule approval process has taken place – including a 45-day public comment period – will be codified under NMAC 6.29.11 and will continue to be mandated for students in grades K-12.

-6. What outreach does PED expect to make to the Legislature in regards to these new standards (i.e. will PED be offering briefing sessions for legislators)?
+What outreach does PED expect to make to the legislature in regards to these new standards? (i.e. Will PED be offering briefing sessions for legislators??

 NMPED regularly presents to legislative committees as requested, as legislators and committee staff are responsible for setting meeting agendas.

-9. Has PED heard from the Legislative Education Study Committee (LESC) regarding a briefing on these new standards or any inquiry regarding these new standards could be subject to a future LESC hearing?
+Has PED heard from the Legislative Education Study Committee (LESC) regarding a briefing on these new standards or any inquiry regarding how these new standards could be subject to a future LESC hearing?

-10. What impact is the governor’s office having in the development of these new standards?
+What impact is the Governor’s office having in the development of these new standards?

 The Governor’s Office is aware of the process but has no direct involvement.
 The Governor’s team is aware of the expertise in education leadership at the PED and with the working group involved in revising the standards.

-11. Has the working group developing these new standards reached out to other states to see how they have developed similar new K-12 Social Studies Standards?
+Has the working group developing these new standards reached out to other states to see how they have developed similar new K-12 social studies standards?

 The writing teams reviewed an array of sources, including other state standards and other documents, including those listed and linked to below: